 - Get a short haircut and edge up.

 - Brush your hair for 1-2 minutes with a wave-brush.

-- Put a washcloth in running hot water, squeeze some water from the rag, and then place hot wash cloth on top of your hair and wipe down.
+- Put a washcloth in running hot water, squeeze some water from the rag, and then place the hot washcloth on top of your hair and wipe down.

-- Repeat hot water process for the sides and back of hair also.
+- Repeat the hot water process for the sides and back of hair also.

 - Add a good moisturizer to your hair.

 - Place a wave cap onto your head for one day, preferably only at bedtime.

 It may take up to 6 weeks for waves to appear, so try to repeat this process mentioned above daily to train your hair to form deep 360 waves.

 Most pomade wave products contain heavy petroleum, which makes hair waves feel gooey and gummy.

 Also, use may clog hair pores, cause acne on the face and upper back, and cause a potential receding hairline if you…